 But never soft teeth.

-I would almost be ready to bet you a set of tickets to the All-Star game that you have a problem with frequent snacking or soda-sipping, not "soft teeth," and that your parents had the same problem.
+I would almost be ready to bet you a set of tickets to the All-Star game that you have a problem with frequent snacking or soda-sipping, not “soft teeth,” and that your parents had the same problem.
+Here is a sample of the way this would go typically in my office when I would be talking with a patient about their frequent tooth decay:

 And I’d suggest you go to a dentist who tries a little harder to save teeth.
 There are dentists who make excuses and there are dentists who try to find solutions.
 What you’re telling me puts your dentist more in the first category than the second.